truunk/expo/docs/README.md

 You can find the source of the documentation inside the `pages/versions` directory.
 Documentation is mostly written in markdown with the help of some React components (for Snack embeds, etc).
 The routes and navbar are automatically inferred from the directory structure within `versions`.

+### Source tooltips

+Any language-appropriate comment in a markdown code block which includes the string `@info` will be transformed in the final page to an onhover/ontouch tooltip popup attached to a 💬 symbol.
+These can contain html, and in the case of block comments, can be written across multiple lines.

+For examples, see the AuthSession files.
+The implementation is in the Pre component.

 ### Adding Images and Assets

 You can add images and assets to the `static` directory.
 They'll be served by the production and staging servers at `/static`.